 - It is not deemed offensive or inappropriate (which includes images/photographs showing invertebrate or vertebrate animals/humans in surgical, necrotizing or dissection situations) by the Scientific Review Committee, the Display and Safety Committee, or Society for Science & the Public.
 The decision made by any one of the groups mentioned above is final.

 - It has a credit line of origin (“Photograph taken by…”or “Image taken from…” or “Graph/Chart/Table taken from…”).
-(If all images, etc. being displayed were taken or created by the finalist or are from the same source, one credit line prominently and vertically displayed on the backboard/poster or tabletop is sufficient.)
+(If all images, etc. being displayed were taken or created by the finalist or are from the same source, one credit line prominently and vertically displayed on the poster is sufficient.)

 - It is from the Internet, magazine, newspaper, journal, etc., and a credit line is attached.
-(If all photographs, etc. are from the same source, one credit prominently and vertically displayed is sufficient.)
+(If all photographs, etc. are from the same source, one credit prominently displayed is sufficient.)

 - It is a photograph or visual depiction of the finalist.

-- It is a photograph or visual depiction for which a signed consent form is at the project or in the booth.
+- It is a photograph or visual depiction for which a signed consent form is available upon request.